 - Pricing carbon is a high leverage strategy.
 It both reduces the carbon intensity of the energy supply and reduces the overall energy demand.
 That said, it is no silver bullet.

 - Just like taxing coal, a significant carbon price increases energy costs, which reduces energy demand.
-View this in the “Final Energy Consumption” graph, noting that the current scenario with a high carbon price (blue line) is lower than business as usual (black line).
+View this in the “Final Energy Consumption” graph, noting that the high carbon price Current Scenario (blue line) is lower than Business as Usual (black line).

 Potential Co-Benefits of a Carbon Price¶

-- Renewable energy becomes relatively cheaper, which can incentivize job creation in that market.
+- Renewable energy becomes relatively cheaper, which can incentivize job creation in the sector.

 - Reducing the use of fossil fuels improves air quality, increasing healthcare savings and worker productivity.

-- Funds raised can be earmarked for social programs that can be shared with everyone.
+- Revenue from carbon pricing can be allocated to social programs that can be shared with everyone.